title. Rescuing an Adult Dog from a Shelter

 Your group class may not be able to cover topics such as Separation Anxiety or significant fear issues that your new dog might have.
 Fearful dogs may not enjoy a group class at all and might become worse!
-I don’t know of one instructor that couldn’t take a few minutes to answer questions about whether their class would be suitable for you and your dog.
-A referral to a positive trainer ought to be able to assist you in finding help for these issues.
+I've never met an instructor that couldn’t take a few minutes to answer questions about whether their class would be suitable for you and your dog.
+A referral to a positive trainer will help you in finding solutions for these issues.

 When it’s time to ask your shelter for help

-I have worked for shelters that have offered “Forever Foster” programs for dogs, which has been ideal for Senior dogs and their owners.
+I have worked for shelters that have offered “Forever Foster” programs for dogs - ideal for Senior dogs and their owners.
 Many larger shelters are able to offer free medical care for the lifetime of the dog, and some even offer free food - from the shelter’s point of view, this is absolutely worth it if the dog can go to a real home.

-Your shelter might have training notes and notes that the shelter trainer has made for your dog.
+Your shelter might have training notes from the shelter trainer who worked with your dog.
 Keep these handy!
 You might want to refer to them when going over a management and training plan with a trainer.

 Impulse Control training at Mount Vernon Animal Shelter.
 Photo courtesy Ann King